TakumiOtagaki/PseudoknotVisualizer/README.md

 ## Prerequisite: Installtion of RNAView
 You need to pre-install [rnaview](https://github.com/rcsb/RNAView).
-The installation steps are like,
+The installation steps are like followings:
 ```
 git clone https://github.com/rcsb/RNAView.git
 cd RNAView
 make
-ls bin
+ls bin # rnaview will be found.
 ```

 <!-- After the installation of RNAView, your `~/.bashrc` should contain these two lines.